higlass/higlass-server/README.md

 # start container:
 #   Port 8000 is hardcoded in the image;
 #   Port 8001 is port it should be mapped to on the host.
-docker run --name my-higlass-server --detach --publish 8001:8000 higlass-server curl http://localhost:8001/
+docker run --name my-higlass-server --detach --publish 8001:8000 gehlenborglab/higlass-server curl http://localhost:8001/

 # connect to an already running container: